André Lotterer: Formula E

-Techeetah
+Techeetah (2017–2019)

 Lotterer joined Formula E with Techeetah in 2017, partnering Jean-Éric Vergne.
 After a disastrous Hong Kong weekend, where he was disqualified in race 1 and finished 13th in race 2 and a forgettable Marrakesh, Lotterer made his first podium in 2018 Santiago ePrix after battling with his teammate Vergne.
 They helped the team achieve the first 1-2 finish for a team in Formula E, although during the race it looked as though they could have blown it.
 A charging Lotterer drove into the back of Vergne late in the race and the team were not aware due to a power issue in the paddock.
 He finished third in 2018 Rome ePrix.
 He finished the 2017–18 season 8th with 64 points.

 Lotterer nearly won the 2019 Hong Kong ePrix after leading most laps in the race.
 He was hit by Sam Bird in the second last lap which lead to his puncture and caused him to finish the race in 14th.
 In 2019 Rome ePrix he claimed his first pole position in Formula E. He finished the race second after Jaguar's Mitch Evans.
 The season finished with 4 consecutive races without points, ending the season 8th with 86 points, while his team-mate Jean-Éric Vergne won the championship for a second year.

-Porsche Formula E Team
+Porsche (2019–2022)

-2019–20 season

 Lotterer joined newcomer team TAG Heuer Porsche Formula E Team on 17 July 2019, partnering Neel Jani.
 António Félix da Costa was announced as his replacement at Techeetah.
 He made his debut with Porsche at Diriyah finishing 2nd in round 1, and finishing 14th in round 2.
 Lotterer secured pole for the Mexico City E-Prix, although lost the lead into the first corner and later on retired from the race.
 Lotterer scored a second place finish in the first of six races in Berlin, and ended the season in 8th with 71 points.

-2020–21 season

 Lotterer stayed with Porsche for season 7 and his only podium finish was in the second race in Valencia, which was a second place.
 Both of the Porsche drivers were disqualified from the first race in Puebla after the team didn't declare the race tyres.
 Lotterer had finished in 16th, although his team-mate Wehrlein had crossed the finish line first.
 Lotterer finished the season in 17th with 58 points.

-2021–22 season

 After 10 races, Lotterer had a second place in Mexico City and is currently 7th with 59 points.

-Andretti Autosport
+Andretti (2023)

-2022–23 season

 Lotterer was set to depart Formula E at the end of the 2021–22 season.
-However, he instead signed with Andretti Autosport to partner Jake Dennis and replace the outgoing Oliver Askew.
+However, he instead signed with Andretti Autosport's Formula E Team, Avalanche Andretti, to partner Jake Dennis and replace the outgoing Oliver Askew.
+Lotterer finished the season in a disappointing 18th place, scoring only 23 points, a far cry from teammate Dennis' 229 who became that season's champion.
+On 8 September, Lotterer announced his exit from the series, stating he would focus solely on the FIA World Endurance Championship.